Jacques: Spread of surname to the Britain, with Jack and other variants

-Early history

-Norman surnames like Jack are sometimes mistakenly considered French, though Normans (a term derived from "Northmen"), were of partial Viking origin.
+Norman surnames like Jack are sometimes mistakenly considered French, though Normans (a term derived from Northmen), were of partial Viking origin.
 In 911, Vikings settled in their namesake region, Normandy, in current day France, where their language merged with that of locals.
 Throughout this period, England also endured Viking invasions, but the Anglo-Saxons successfully repelled them until 994.
 When the Danes ruled England, the Saxon royal family lived in Normandy and intermarried with the Duke of Normandy's family.
 William II, Duke of Normandy, could then claim the English throne when his cousin, Edward the Confessor, the restored Saxon king, died without an heir.

 At the Battle of Hastings, William's army defeated their rival, King Harold Godwin, who was killed in the engagement.
 William could then claim the throne as Harold was elected and not a true member of the royal family.
-Despite the success of the foreign "conquest," English nobles were permitted to retain their land unless they rebelled.
+Despite the success of the foreign conquest, English nobles were permitted to retain their land unless they rebelled.
 Any resisting English elite had their lands confiscated, and some of them fled into exile as a result.
 William granted lands to his followers and built commanding military strongpoint castles for defence of his realm.
 By 1086, more than 92% of English nobles were replaced by William's followers.
 One of these followers is believed to be an ancestor of the surname, Jack.